-As the Chair of the Remuneration Committee (the "Committee"), I am pleased to present, on behalf of the board of directors (the "Board") of Renalytix PLC (the "Company" or "Renalytix"), the Directors' remuneration report for the year ended 30 June 2023 (the "Directors' Remuneration Report").
+I am pleased to present, on behalf of the board of directors (the "Board") of Renalytix PLC (the "Company" or "Renalytix"), the Directors' remuneration report for the year ended 30 June 2024 (the "Directors' Remuneration Report").

-The Company's Annual Report and Accounts, along with the Directors' Remuneration Report, will be subject to an advisory vote at the forthcoming Annual General Meeting on 15 December 2023 (the "AGM").
+The Company's Annual Report and Accounts, along with the Directors' Remuneration Report, will be subject to an advisory vote at the forthcoming Annual General Meeting (the "AGM").
 There are no other matters that the Company requires approval for under Chapter 4A of Part 10 of the Companies Act 2006.
-The Directors' Remuneration Policy (the "Remuneration Policy") was approved by the shareholders at the Company's AGM on 19 December 2021.
-We have included a copy of our current Remuneration Policy, which will remain in effect for the 2024 financial year.
+The Directors' Remuneration Policy (the "Remuneration Policy") was approved by the shareholders at the Company's AGM on 17 December 2021.
+We have included a copy of our current Remuneration Policy, which will remain in effect for the 2025 financial year.